Stuart Fairchild Player Props: Reds vs. Dodgers

 Stuart Fairchild At The Plate

-- Fairchild is batting .231 with 11 doubles, a triple, two home runs and 17 walks.
+- Fairchild is hitting .224 with 11 doubles, a triple, two home runs and 17 walks.

-- Fairchild has had at least one RBI in 25.5% of his games this season (13 of 51), with two or more RBI three times (5.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 25.0% of his games this season, Fairchild has had at least one RBI.
+He's picked up more than one in 5.8% and driven in three or more of his team's runs in one contest.

+- In 16 of 52 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.